Actinomycosis of various localizations. Actinomycosis - symptoms, routes of transmission and treatment Actinomycosis treatment drugs

 • muscular, or deep.

-With the cutaneous form of actinomycosis, which is quite rare, the course in comparison with other forms is quite favorable .
-Infiltrates are ball-like or hemispherical, located shallow under the skin.
-Changes can capture:
+In the cutaneous form of actinomycosis, which is quite rare, the course is quite favorable in comparison with other forms .
+Infiltrates look like balls or have a hemispherical shape and are located shallow under the skin.
+Changes may include:

 • cheeks;